-Don’t you love that?
 We are “in” Jesus.
 We are a part of Him, and He’s a part of us.
-That unity—that bond—establishes a very special relationship, one that gives us the confidence and assurance we need to pray in Jesus’ name knowing He will hear us.
+That unity, that bond, establishes a very special relationship, one that gives us the confidence and assurance we need to pray in Jesus’ name knowing He will hear us.

-This Scripture is telling us we can have confidence in approaching the throne of grace when we pray in accord with what God wants for us and not what we would desire or insist He do.
+John is telling us we can have confidence in approaching the throne of grace when we pray in accordance with what God wants for us and not what we would desire or insist He do.